Tools for Captioning and Description

-Charles Silverman has been developing CapScribe for longer than he can remember.
+Charles Silverman had been developing CapScribe for longer than he can remember.

 CapScribe has always been about getting as many people as possible to caption and describe their web and desktop media.
 We’ve been busy adding new features, making other improvements, and repairing various glitches.

-Inclusive Media and Design Inc is proud to support ongoing CapScribe development.
+Inclusive Media and Design Inc was very proud to support ongoing CapScribe development.

 What You Can Do

-CapScribe is, as always, a work-in-progress.
-We use it internally for much of our work at Inclusive Media and Design.
-What we learn about captioning and description from our work gets applied to new releases of CapScribe.
+CapScribe was always work-in-progress.
+We still use a special internal edition for much of our media services work at Inclusive Media and Design.
+What we learn about captioning and description from our work was applied to newer releases of CapScribe.
 You can help by sending us your feedback and links to your finished videos for us to showcase.

 When you can’t get everything done yourself use our web captioning and descriptive video services.
 And spread the word - let others know what we offer.
-This will help to fund further CapScribe development.
+This will help to fund further CapScribe development, commencing in 2019.

 Consider doing volunteer captioning and description.
 There’s plenty of content out there, and many non-profit organizations that would more than welcome your help!

-Email your request to firstname.lastname@example.org, subject: CapScribe Request, and we’ll get back to you regarding what's possible.
+Email your request to firstname.lastname@example.org, and we’ll get back to you regarding what's possible.
 (We are especially interested if you have had experience with older versions.)